ttmbase/ttmtrade/readme.md

 # License

-OpenTrade is released under the terms of the MIT license.
+TTMBASE is released under the terms of the MIT license.
 See LICENSE for more information or see https://opensource.org/licenses/MIT.